lgsvl/simulator/Docs/keyboard-shortcuts.md

 #### Steering Wheel Controls (Demonstration)

+We use the Logitech G920 steering wheel with our simulator.
+The following table shows key mappings on the wheel for demonstration purposes, mainly for developer use.

 | Logitech Wheel Button               | Keyboard equivalent | Effect |
 | -------------------- | -------------| ---------------------------- |
 | Right paddle                        | Up                  | Accelerate |